nikolovivan/CodeTranslator/Readme.txt

 * Reconsider the customization mechanism and implement a better way of configuring (probably using config files).
+* Optimize the code.

 #=================================================================================================
 # HISTORY (NEWEST FIRST)
 #=================================================================================================

+* 05/02/2013
+ - Fixed a bug with the ordered and unordered lists.

 * 04/02/2013:
  - Fixed a bug with the url tags.